cerebral-technology/alexmill.github.io/posts/_posts/2016-01-29-medium-seo-rel-canonical-tag-cross-posting-via-rss.md

 </figure>

 ## Cross-Posting Syndication and SEO Can Work Together
 So what's the takeaway from this?
 If you're building a brand and are considering cross-posting your content on Medium, make sure you do your research and consider *all* the pros and cons of this strategy.
 On the other hand, if you're a lone blogger who wants to take advantage of Medium's great audience and discovery engine but don't want to sacrifice the SEO benefits of posting on your own domain &mdash; fear no longer!

-For people who just want to grow their potential audience, the canonical link solution is exactly what you need.
+While a rel="canonical" tag likely doesn’t pass all the link equity from the syndicated page, it will help you retain a large chunk of the value of your content on its original domain.
+For people whose primary goal is to grow their potential audience (potentially at a small SEO cost), the canonical link solution is exactly what you need.